-The paper is organized in nine sections.
+The paper is organised in ten sections.
 Introduction to flight planning problem in Section 1 is followed by the detailed description of problem with technicalities in Section 2.
-Section 3 formulates the flight planning problem as optimization problem and defines the objective function and constraints.
-Sections 4 and 5 select the optimization method and also describe two-step procedure of optimization.
-Sections 6 and 7 perform the optimization for flight planning problems, respectively, for simulated and real test sites.
-Section 8 provides a guideline on minimum number of simulations to be performed for obtaining the results with higher confidence.
-Conclusion is presented in Section 9.
+Section 3 formulates the flight planning problem as optimisation problem and defines the objective function and constraints.
+Sections 4 and 5 select the optimisation method and also describe two-step procedure of optimisation.
+Sections 6 and 7 perform the optimisation for flight planning problems, respectively, for simulated and real test sites.
+Section 8 presents the flight plans for the two AOIs.
+Section 9 provides a guideline on minimum number of simulations to be performed for obtaining the results with higher confidence.
+Conclusion is presented in Section 10.

-2. Description of Flight Planning Problem for ALS
+2 Description of flight planning problem for ALS

 ALS operation consists of scanning over the ground using a LiDAR scanner, mounted in an aircraft or helicopter, and thus measuring the range (direct distance from laser emitter to the ground) to a ground point.
-In order to measure the range of the point, LiDAR scanner fires a laser pulse that reaches the ground by traveling through the atmosphere with the velocity of light and reflects back from the ground to be captured by the scanner's receiver.
+In order to measure the range of the point, LiDAR scanner fires a laser pulse that reaches the ground by travelling through the atmosphere with the velocity of light and reflects back from the ground to be captured by the scanner's receiver.
 The time difference between the firing and receiving of the laser pulse gives a measure of the distance or range.
-As mentioned earlier, LiDAR scanner is integrated with the GPS and IMU devices that provide 3D coordinates in WGS84 (World Geodetic System 1984) reference system [6].
+As mentioned earlier, LiDAR scanner is integrated with the GPS and IMU devices that provide 3D coordinates in WGS84 reference system (Hofton et al., 2000).
 The 3D coordinates of the collected data points on the ground surface collectively represent the terrain.
 Although, the laser pulses are fired with regular time interval to form a scanning pattern, data points on the surface of ground are collected in a pseudo-random manner.
 As an example the process of data collection using the ALS is illustrated in Figure 1.